 Visiting Assistant Professor, Electrical Engineering

 Sherry Abbasi received her Ph.D. in Electrical Engineering from University of Washington in 2011.
 In her thesis, titled ‘Integrating top-down and bottom-up nanomanufacturing: Controlling the growth and composition of seeded nanostructures’, an innovative nanomanufacturing method is explored and optimized.
-Upon graduation, she started her career as Senior System Design Engineer at Lumedyne Technologies.
+Upon graduation, she started her career as Senior System Design Engineer at Lumedyne Technologies, a start up company later acquired by Google.
 She worked on design, simulation, and testing of a Time Domain Switched (TDS) accelerometer.